More Americans are relying on credit cards as their wages stagnate or shrink and food/fuel prices continue to rise.

 Companies that target low-income consumers are also reporting that their customers are cash-strapped.
 Many of them are using credit cards to pay for necessities such as gas and food.
 This is a huge problem that will eventually snowball creating another surge in bankruptcy filings amongst those who earn less than $35,000 a year.
 Individuals in that income bracket are more likely to file bankruptcy because they are the least likely to have the resources to recover from a job loss, salary cut or financial emergency which prompts that they deplete their savings accounts and/or retirement.

-There are three major issues which are converging to create another surge in bankruptcy filings:
+Issues which are converging to create another surge in bankruptcy:

 - High unemployment.
 In the past Americans tended to avoid filing bankruptcy because they believed they would be able to find work within a few months.
 But now, a few months of unemployment has transformed into more than a year for many.
 For those individuals, bankruptcy is often the best way to keep destitution at bay.